Gcr79540/Group-Project-2/README.md

 4) Rashi Modey
 5) John Carr

+# Describing your dataset and what data it contains:

 # The 2 questions the team generated and why they are interesting and important:

 **How do rates of invasive cancer incidence vary by state and gender in 2015?**